hellohaptik/docs_haptik/introduction/index.rst

 Welcome to the Bot Builder Tool!
 --------------------------------

 Welcome to Haptik's bot builder tool!
-Once you've mastered this software, you'll be able to build chatbots with minimal coding.
+Once you've mastered this software, you'll be able to quickly build sophisticated chatbots.
 To get you started, we've put together some materials that will guide you through the process of building a bot on Mogambo.
 Depending on your learning preference, you can pick and choose from the following forms of documentation:

 * **Written Instructions**: We've detailed out the process of creating bots step-by-step, all the way from chatflow design to bot deployment.
 Keep reading for more.